perryizgr8/perryizgr8.github.io/_posts/2021-02-25-touchbar-annoyances.markdown

 In traditional Apple fashion, the touchbar is highly limited in its customizability.
 I thought maybe I can put a row of app shortcuts on it, so I can immediately open notes, or calendar, or calculator.
 That would have had at least some utility.
 But you can't do that.
 I thought maybe I can display the status tray icons on it.
 No can do.
 I thought maybe i can have it always show the time and notification icons.
 Nope.

 ## Why this is so annoying
 You would wonder why I'm so annoyed by this.
-After all I can easily ignore it and use the laptop as if it never had ther touchbar.
+After all I can easily ignore it and use the laptop as if it never had a touchbar.
 That's true, but think of what could have been.

 Instead of putting in this expensive part into the laptop, Apple could have used that money to add something useful, like an extra 8GB of RAM, at the same cost to the buyer.
 Maybe a better webcam.
 Maybe a couple of additional USB ports.
 The possibilities are endless.